mdn/content/files/en-us/web/api/pressurerecord/source/index.md

 A string indicating the origin source from which the record is coming.
 The current version of the Compute Pressure API specification supports two main source types:

-- `"thermals"` represents the global thermal state of the system.
-This state can be affected by other apps and sites than the observing site.
+- `"thermals"` represents the global thermal state of the entire system.
 - `"cpu"` represents the average pressure of the central processing unit (CPU) across all its cores.
-This source is the CPU pressure for the thread the site is using, such as the main thread (window) or workers.
+This state can be affected by other apps and sites than the observing site.

-Use the static {{domxref("PressureObserver.supportedSources_static", "PressureObserver.supportedSources")}} property to see which source types are available.
-Availability can vary by your user agent, your operating system, and your hardware.
+Use the static {{domxref("PressureObserver.knownSources_static", "PressureObserver.knownSources")}} hint to see which source types are supported by your browser.
+Note that availability can also vary by your operating system and your hardware.
+Call {{domxref("PressureObserver.observe()", "observe()")}} and check for a `NotSupportedError` to see if pressure observation is possible.

 ## Examples